 Spend part of your time working in the field and getting to know the spectacular landscapes around Bristol.
-There are optional field trips to Cornwall, and the chance to go on expedition to Cuba, or to the threatened forests of Madagascar, where you'll study human-wildlife interactions.
+Where possible, there will be optional field trips to Cornwall, and the chance to go on expedition to Cuba, or to the threatened forests of Madagascar, to study human-wildlife interactions.

 You'll investigate a range of natural and semi-natural habitats, and develop the practical skills to study wildlife and conservation science in the field.

 The course is part-delivered at Bristol Zoo, so you'll be surrounded by wildlife and wildlife experts, working in the zoo's new Education Centre, and at their second site Wild Place.
 With access to well-equipped science laboratories, a glasshouse and a dedicated field centre at the University, you'll be supported and mentored by a team of specialists at the forefront of their profession.

 You'll get to use extensive equipment for fieldwork and field-based laboratory work at our field centres.